nmielnik/notes/sso-talk-10-12-2016/README.md

 ## 3. Service B receives request
 * <!-- .element class="fragment" -->Service B receives the incoming request from Service A
-* <!-- .element class="fragment" -->Check the authorization header, and verify the JWT
+* <!-- .element class="fragment" -->Check the authorization header, and verify the JWT contained within it

 ## 4. Service B verifies JWT